linode/apl-docs/docs/apps/apps-overview.md

 ### Monitoring, Logging & Tracing

 ### [Prometheus](prometheus.md)
-Prometheus is a systems and service monitoring system.
-It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.
+Prometheus monitors systems and services by collecting metrics from targets at intervals, evaluating rules, displaying results, and triggering alerts for specified conditions.

 ### [Alertmanager](alertmanager.md)
 Alertmanager handles alerts sent by client applications such as Prometheus.